DanalEstes/DuetVersions/README.md

     ./DuetVersion.sh

-* By default shows highest available, installed, and dependencies for installed.
-* Specify a number as a command line argument to see that may 'backward' from highest available.
+By default shows highest available, installed, and dependencies for installed.
+Specify a number as a command line argument to see that may 'backward' from highest available.

-    ./DuetVersionAll.sh
+    .DuetVersionAll.sh

-* Shows version and associted reprapfirmware internal version, for all duetsoftwareframework packages available on your feed(s)
+Shows version and associted reprapfirmware internal version, for all duetsoftwareframework packages available on your feed(s)